BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

   It indicates where can be find the number of a rows, that the table has.
 It is a string. [expectedRows](#expectedRows) uses this parameter.

 - _nextPageButton_
-  This parameter is how the page will indentificate the button to click to go to the next part of the table.
+  This parameter is how the page will identify the button to click to go to the next part of the table.
 Send a empty string if there is no more pages. [clickButton](#clickButton) uses this parameter.

 - _time_
   This parameter is a number, that indicates how many seconds will wait the page to do a process. [clickButton](#clickButton) uses this parameter.